 Good progress, but more to be done

-Looking ahead to 2024, Christina expects workplace wellness to continue evolving, with a focus on thinking outside the box.
+Looking ahead, Christina expects workplace wellness to continue evolving, with a focus on thinking outside the box.
 It’s about going beyond the basics, considering what works best for each workforce – and focusing on prevention rather than just reactive measures.

 She also acknowledges the challenges of balancing remote work arrangements with maintaining employee wellbeing initiatives.
 Because when you’re at home, your workplace cannot guarantee that you are prioritising work-life balance or eating right or avoiding prolonged sitting, for example.